algokittens/arc69/pre-existing-NFTs.md

 Once you are looking at the asset view, you can either "add" ARC69 or you can "edit" ARC69 (if already present).

+NOTE: please enable popup windows from nftexplorer.app website or this process will fail.

 ### a) Add ARC69

 ![](./images/NFTExpl_add_arc69.png)